eosnetworkfoundation/grant-framework/docs/T&Cs.md

 "Terms and Conditions" means this terms and conditions together with any documents referred to in it;

-"Time Schedule" means the time schedule specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/eosnetworkfoundation/grant-framework/tree/master/applications>.
+"Time Schedule" means the time schedule specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the ENF Grants Program Repository at <https://github.com/eosnetworkfoundation/grant-framework/tree/master/applications>.

 ## 3. Eligibility